gmlewis/irmf/README.md

 IRMF shaders turn this operation inside-out.
 Instead of imperatively building up an object with a sequence of steps, IRMF shaders take a functional declarative approach.
-IRMF shaders answer the question "What material exists at this point in 3D space?"
+IRMF shaders answer the question “What material exists at this point in 3D space?”
 The advantage to this approach is that the same shader can instantly provide a voxelized representation of the object at any desired output resolution by simply instantiating as many instances of this IRMF shader as needed.
-This is what is called an "embarrassingly parallel" computation and is what GPUs were designed for (although typically for rendering images on a 2D screen).
+This is what is called an “embarrassingly parallel” computation and is what GPUs were designed for (although typically for rendering images on a 2D screen).
 With IRMF shaders, GPUs are used to determine what material is printed at each point in 3D space.

-## What is an "infinite resolution materials format (IRMF) shader"?
+## What is an “infinite resolution materials format (IRMF) shader?”

 An IRMF shader consists of two parts: a JSON blob description and a set of instructions used to determine what material is placed at